On this page

 How Amplitude tracks location properties

 Amplitude uses the MaxMind database to look up location information from the user's IP address.
-Even though MaxMind data is generally highly reliable, the accuracy and availability of city and region information can vary by country.
+Even though MaxMind data is reliable, the accuracy and availability of city and region information can vary by country.

-By default, Amplitude uses the GeoIP to gather location property values based on location_lat and location_long.
-You may explicitly define how Amplitude tracks a user's location properties server-side.
-Amplitude's HTTP API allows you to send your own [Amplitude] City[Amplitude] DMA[Amplitude] Region, and [Amplitude] Country values with your events.
+By default, Amplitude uses GeoIP to gather location property values based on location_lat and location_long.
+You can explicitly define how Amplitude tracks a user's location properties server-side.
+Amplitude's HTTP API lets you send your own [Amplitude] City, [Amplitude] DMA, [Amplitude] Region, and [Amplitude] Country values with your events.

 How Amplitude parses user agent and device information